Introduction

 Main Editor Description

 The main editor is controlled by the top row of buttons: The Add (Ctrl+a) button inserts a new blank row in whatever tree view has been selected by a mouse click.
 The Remove (Ctrl+r) button deletes a row that was selected by a mouse click and the Clear (c) button deletes all rows in a selected tree view and clears it.
 The Save As (Ctrl+Shift+s) button opens a file selector dialog for saving the data in the Editor to a NEC2 input file.
 The Save (Ctrl+s) button writes data in the Editor to an already open input file.
 The Apply check button, when checked, signals xnec2c to reload the edited input file for execution.
+The Geometry and Commands tree views each have an Add Var (SY) button that creates a symbolic variable SY card for the selected row's numeric fields, converting literal values into named parameters.
+SY expressions can also be typed directly into the numeric fields of any card editor โ€” for example, entering L0/2 in the Y2 field of a GW wire editor substitutes the half-length at evaluation time.

 Note: In xnec2c versions earlier than v2.0-beta, due to the complex file opening process followed by NEC2 (many data sanity checks and initializations etc), reloading the input file resulted in all open windows (radiation pattern, frequency plots) to be closed.
 This was always an awkward situation and slowed down work in the NEC2 input file editor.
 As of xnec2c v2.0-beta, the user interface as well as a fair amount of code in xnec2c, have been modified so that as far as possible, when an edited NEC2 file is saved and reloaded, or another NEC2 file is opened, xnec2c will not close open Radiation Pattern or Frequency Plot windows and will not completely reset internally.
 This allows the user to edit a NEC2 file in the Editor window and, after saving, to be presented with the new calculations on the structure being modeled.